marijnh/Eloquent-JavaScript/16_game.md

 This chapter will walk through the implementation of a small ((platform game)).
-Platform games (or "jump and run" games) are games that expect the ((player)) to move a figure through a ((world)), which is usually two-dimensional and viewed from the side, and jump over and onto things.
+Platform games (or "jump and run" games) are games that expect the ((player)) to move a figure through a ((world)), which is usually two-dimensional and viewed from the side, jumping over and onto things.

 ## The game